Drug Addiction and Abuse: Causes, Signs, Symptoms, and More

 Drug addiction affects all parts of a person’s life and is indiscriminate in its reach.
 It impacts mental and physical health and can destroy personal relationships and careers.
 Ultimately, it can result in losing everything a person holds dear and, in some cases, death.

 Many studies aim to understand why people become addicted to drugs.
 Traditionally, addiction has been viewed as a disease, with recovery being a lifelong process.
 More recently, neuroscientists and health professionals have focused on a person’s past traumatic events as a cause of addiction.
-Many treatment programs aim to address past trauma and the root cause of addiction, and, in doing so, it is possible to overcome both simultaneously.
+Many addiction treatment programs aim to address past trauma and the root cause of addiction, and, in doing so, it is possible to overcome both simultaneously.

 Identifying the causes of addiction helps to determine prevention strategies and effective treatment plans.
 Some individuals falsely assume that those with a drug dependency continue to use substances due to a lack of willpower or motivation to stop.
 In reality, drug use can lead to brain changes that interfere with a person’s self-control and ability to resist the urge to use drugs.